 A slotting strategy ensures that every product has a pre-decided spot and the slots are made to order as per specific product dimensions.
 This reduced the laborious time and effort required during replenishment, and there is no guesswork involved.

-4. Optimizes space
+4. Optimises space

 The right slotting strategy takes into account the entire cube space of the warehouse, thus ensuring minimal wastage.
 This strategy also requires fewer pallets.